-All members of the College community, including students, faculty/staff and administrators are required to display a valid Harper College parking permit.
+Faculty/staff and administrators are required to display a valid Harper College parking permit.
 The permits are color-coded to the campus parking lots.
-Student permits are green, faculty/staff permits are red and administrator permits are blue.
+Faculty/staff permits are red and administrator permits are blue.

 Persons with physical disabilities may obtain a parking card from the city or township office in the area where they reside or from the office of the Secretary of State.
 For additional information regarding parking, please call the Public Safety Office, 925-6330 or 925-6491.